-- 17. We must have clear systems in place to act on issues identified in complaints.
-As a minimum, we must: - seek to identify the root cause of complaints - take action to reduce the risk of recurrence; and - systematically review complaints performance reports to improve service delivery.
+- 19. We must have clear systems in place to act on issues identified in complaints.
+As a minimum, we must: - seek to identify the root cause of complaints - take action to reduce the risk of recurrence; and - systematically review complaints performance reports to improve service delivery. - 20.
+Learning may be identified from individual complaints (regardless of whether the complaint is upheld or not) and from analysis of complaints data.